arturesteves/redes-complexas/Parte 2/Code/README.txt

 Structure
 	○ code
-		○ data			#Result of the generation
-		○ networks		#Folder where the generated networks are saved ○ attempt1
+		○ data		# Folder where the results of the simulations are saved ○ networks	# Folder where the generated networks are saved
-			○ attempt2
-			○ attempt3
 		• generate.py   # Generates networks in the networks folder
 		• simulate.py   # Runs the simulation of the algorithm
 		• plot.py 	# Plots the graph of the results of the simulation
 		• info.py 	# Shows the info of a graph in GEXF format

 Generating a network: